Elastic tabstops - a better way to indent and align code

 - Inform 7, an IDE for programming interactive fiction

-- Google's Go programming language (made by Rob Pike and Ken Thompson (amongst others) who were also responsible for UTF-8) uses elastic tabstops in it's "tabwriter" package.
+- Google's Go programming language (made by Rob Pike and Ken Thompson (amongst others) who were also responsible for UTF-8) uses elastic tabstops in it's "tabwriter" package used by gofmt.

 - Some Haskell code which adds elastic tabstops to Pandoc

 - SublimeText's "ElasticTabstops" plugin inserts spaces rather than moving tabstops.
-There's nothing elastic about those tabstops.
+If there are no tabstops (or tabs) it can't be elastic tabstops.

 - The authors of the ACE browser-based editor copied the SublimeText plugin (so it's broken too).